 Valley Performance Playground celebrates the creative process and the joy and empowerment that comes from creating original work.
-Our fun and dynamic classes and camps blend theater, music, and movement, and foster a strong sense of ensemble amongst the participants.
+Our fun and dynamic classes, workshops, and summer programs blend theater, music, and movement, and foster a strong sense of ensemble amongst the participants.

-Whether we’re inventing imaginative worlds with toddlers or providing drumming techniques to teens, our work is rooted in the spirit of play.
+Whether we’re inventing imaginative worlds with toddlers or providing acting techniques to teens, our work is rooted in the spirit of play.
 We see the performing arts as a unique vehicle that encourages individual growth and a connection to community.
-All of our classes and camps are designed to meet children of all levels of experience.
+All of our programs are designed to meet children of all levels of experience.
 We give them opportunities to stretch and challenge themselves in a safe and nurturing environment.

 Sarah is a theater artist and educator who has been playing pretend for as long as she can remember.
 She attended Tufts University, where she was a member of the children’s theater troupe Traveling Treasure Trunk, and she received her M.F.A. in Acting from The Theatre School at DePaul University.
 She has been teaching drama to children of all ages since 2002.